Midnight wallet - developer guide

 provided when building the wallet.

-Managing wallet instances
+Managing wallet SDK instances

 The @midnight-ntwrk/wallet